-Now available for iOS: Time-lapse Calculator app for iPhone & iPad
+Available in the App Store for only 99¢: Time-lapse Calculator app for iPhone & iPad

-- Calculate shutter interval, target duration (final clip length), or event duration (recording time)
+- Calculate shutter interval, event duration (recording time), or target duration (video clip length)

 - No advertisements

 The Time-lapse Calculator can also be set to calculate the necessary event duration (recording time) or target duration (video clip length) based on the other variables.

 Most time-lapse utilities only allow you to enter the recording duration and shutter interval.
 Then they calculate the duration of the video clip that would result.
 That is rarely useful.